arpa2/tlspool/doc/socketprotocol.rst

 communicating with.
 There may be exceptions, where a protocol did exchange this information prior to a STARTTLS exchange, but these are exceptions.
-So usually, a server will not setup a remote identity in its STARTTLS_SERVER request command.
+So usually, a server will not setup a remote identity in its STARTTLS request command.
 If it is set, then the TLS client must match the identity, on top of its validation.

 A server may have one or more alternate identities.
 If it has one,